To keep the girl in line

 - Marvin Gaye's father was first a Seventh-Day Adventist and then a Pentecostal minister in D.C.
 He eventually fatally shot his son after an argument.

-- Billy Ray in the song "Son Of A Preacher Man" made immortal by Dusty Springfield, which focuses on a young romance with one of these.
-It's even more awesome when you hear the gay version by Cam Clarke.
-Son of a preacher man sneaking around behind his daddy's back... with another boy!
+- Billy Ray in the song "Son of a Preacher Man" made immortal by Dusty Springfield, which focuses on a young romance with one of these.
+Tom Goss's gay reimagining of this song as a fundraiser for the Trevor Project is sadder and heartbreakingly beautiful.
+Son of an anti-gay preacher man sneaking around behind his daddy's back... with another boy... and then getting caught!

 - Stan Freberg's father was a Baptist minister.
 He's admitted that this background helps account for the occasional dips into moralism in his comedy ("Green Chri$tma$", "Incident at Los Voraces").

 - Sinbad is also the son of a preacher, and even references the song in his "Guide to Life".

 - In Fiddler on the Roof, Tevye's daughter Hodel briefly expresses a bit of a crush on Mendel, the son of the local rabbi ("We only have one rabbi, and he only has one son.
 Why shouldn't I want the best?").
 When we actually meet Mendel, however, he seems like a bit of a no-fun pedant, constantly correcting Tevye's Biblical references.

 Tevye: As Abraham said, I am a stranger in a strange land.

 Mendel: Moses said that.